Connect to your cloud server with SSH for this exercise.

 The application

-The application you will deploy is Revprod, a marketing web application
+The application you will deploy is Revprod, a marketing web application where customers can leave testimonials about The Revolutionary Product.
+This application has been developed as two separate components:

-the application that describes the product and displays customers’
+The revprod landing page: the main page of the application that describes the product and displays customersโ testimonials.

 This component is basically a static page with no server-side logic.
-It loads
+It loads testimonials from the backend using AJAX requests.

-application that allows customers to provide their testimonials.
+The revprod backend: an application that allows customers to provide their testimonials.

-This separation is for the purposes of the exercise, but large applications are
+This separation is for the purposes of the exercise, but large applications are often split like this for various reasons.

 Some advantages of a multi-component application are:

-Each component can be developed and deployed separately.
+- Each component can be developed and deployed separately.

-Each component could be developed by a separate team, using their favorite
+- Each component could be developed by a separate team, using their favorite programming language and tools.

-Each team could deploy new versions of their component independently.
+- Each team could deploy new versions of their component independently.

 The disadvantages are:

-It is more complex to manage the development and
+- It is more complex to manage the development and deployment of a multi-component application.

-Separate teams working together must agree on the API that the components use
+- Separate teams working together must agree on the API that the components use to communicate and not break that contract.

-On the deployment side, you have to make sure that you always deploy
+- On the deployment side, you have to make sure that you always deploy compatible versions of all components together.

 Install Node.js

-As described in the READMEs of both application, you need Node.js version 24
+As described in the READMEs of both application, you need Node.js version 24 installed on your server to run them.
+Use the following commands to install the correct version of Node.js:

-Let’s start by deploying the revprod backend and frontend separately at these
+In the following steps, we will start by deploying the revprod backend and

 exercise):